rastinbn/contact_list/Readme.md

 2. Open phpMyAdmin: `http://localhost/phpmyadmin`
 3. Create a new database named `contacts_db`
 4. Import the database schema (if provided) or the application will create tables automatically
+5. **Important**: Ensure your MySQL server's `time_zone` setting is correctly configured, or handle timezones within the application.

 ### Step 3: Configuration
 1. Navigate to `connection/config.php`